 A Hat, Scarf, and Gloves

 When you’re weaving your way through the Christmas Markets at Old Town and Wenceslas Squares, or donning your skates for an evening on the Ovocny Trh ice rink, you will need a thick scarf and warm hat.
 Likewise, while that obligatory cup of steaming mulled wine might warm your fingers temporarily, you will be grateful for a pair of cosy cashmere gloves once you’ve taken your last sip.

 A Pair of Winter Boots

-Frost, snow and even the odd shower are not uncommon occurrences during the winter season in Prague, and the city’s cobbled streets and hilly areas can get a little slippery if you’re not suitably attired.
-Whether you’re taking a scenic stroll up to Prague Castle for striking views of the city and a wander around the galleries, or ambling around the pretty Old Town centre, a pair of sturdy boots that can withstand a little water are wise idea.
+Frost, snow, and even the odd shower are not uncommon occurrences during the winter season in Prague, and the city’s cobbled streets and hilly areas can get a little slippery if you’re not suitably attired.
+Whether you’re taking a scenic stroll up to Prague Castle for striking views of the city and a wander around the galleries, or ambling around the pretty Old Town center, a pair of sturdy boots that can withstand a little water are a wise idea.

 Prague is renowned for its classical music; Mozart premiered his opera Don Giovanni here and the celebrated Czech composer, Bedřich Smetana used the city’s Vlatva River as the subject of his greatest symphony.
 Over the festive period, the concerts across the city only get more elaborate and exciting.
 Catch the Prague Symphony Orchestra at the art nouveau beauty, Smetna Hall, or opt for a Tchaikovsky ballet at the velvet-swathed National Theatre.
 Whatever you choose, you’re going to need something elegant to match your surroundings.